EarthScope/ispaq/README.md

 IRIS has over 40 MUSTANG metrics algorithms, most written in R, that are now available in the CRAN (Comprehensive R Archive Network) repository under the name [IRISMustangMetrics](http://cran.r-project.org/).
-ISPAQ comes with the latest version of these packages available in CRAN and ISPAQ has an update capability to allow users to seamlessly upgradethese R packages as new releases become available.
+ISPAQ comes with the latest version of these packages available in CRAN and ISPAQ has an update capability to allow users to seamlessly upgrade these R packages as new releases become available.

 ISPAQ contains business logic similar to MUSTANG, such that the computed metrics produced are identical (or very similar) to the results you will see in MUSTANG.
 The end result is a lightweight and portable